This list of travel essentials for women includes all the items that a girl shouldn’t travel without.

 Lots of people I know say that they don’t include hiking boots among their backpacking essentials because they are heavy.
 I actually don’t carry them around in my backpack, but I wear them during flights or long commutes.
 I have two pairs of hiking shoes and I generally include one of the two in any packing list.
 One is a pair of sturdy Dolomite boots, so comfortable that when the sole was completely consumed, rather than throwing them way I opted to have them re-soled.
 They keep my feet dry, they give me proper ankle support and they are very reliable on slippery and uneven terrain.
 I don’t think they are even produced anymore, but there are plenty of other good hiking boots around.

-Unless I am carrying my Dolomites, the other shoes that go in my travel check list are a pair of Solomon hiking shoes.
+Unless I am carrying my Dolomites, the other shoes that go in my travel check list are a pair of Salomon hiking shoes.
 These are a bit more lightweight and good for easier hikes – I would not recommend them for several days hikes, for example, but they are fine for a short, easy walk.

-Other than that, the shoes that are never missing from my backpacking essentials list are my Converse All Stars shoes, and a pair of Havaianas flip flops which I use to get in showers when I stay in hostels, and to walk around in cities when it is too hot.
+Other than that, the shoes that are never missing from my backpacking essentials list are my Converse All Star shoes, and a pair of Havaianas flip flops which I use to get in showers when I stay in hostels, and to walk around in cities when it is too hot.
 This doesn’t apply to India though – it is simply too dirty there not to wear proper shoes!

 Finally, my backpacking essentials usually include one or two bikinis.
 Whether I am traveling to Koh Chang, in Thailand, or to Flores, in Indonesia, where snorkeling is a must; or whether I am going to colder places where there is a gorgeous spa like Bergamo, a bikini packs so small that I hardly have doubt about including it in my travel list.